liangmicha/patientconnect-working/README.md

 I should think about using Reect Router instead of this hacking navigation.
 I also found myself doing too much hacking lately, instead, let's look at some examples.

+--
-Once I am logged in, how do I know what user I am logged in as?
+Once I am logged in, how do I know what user I am logged in as? => done

+Next, try to link a Profile model with the user.
+Use 1:1 Mapping.

+Once you sign in, check out your profile.

+user
+location
+languages
+currentLocation

+--

+Figure out how queries work.
+Are they in parallel or sequential?